panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 Will you put contents from Super Mario Mash-up Pack there?
 - No, because then this will not be a honeypot and getting it removed for DMCA violation will be fully justified.
-- Piracy is morally correct in this case but it's still illegal regardless it's moral or not, because it is a form of unaurthorized distribution, even thoough this gives out the oppounity for users who do not wish to use Nintendo Switch to be able to use more freely on mobile.
+- Piracy is morally correct in this case but it's still illegal regardless it's moral or not, because it is a form of unaurthorized distribution, even thoough this gives out the oppounity for users who do not wish to use / own Nintendo Switch, but still want to play the mash-up pack, to be able to play on PC and mobile.

 Why is this repo existed?
 Explain like I'm 5.
 - I made a bug report, I begged Mojang for Super Mario Mash-up Pack in PC and mobile, Mojang said it was licensing issue and told me to blame Nintendo, went toxic and ghost / ban me begging and finding out the truth, i cannot contact Nintendo cuz it's unrelated to all of methods.
 I had to call them out.